nubot-nudt/dynamic_task_allocation/README.md

 The Deep Q-learning network is built with **tensorflow** (Python), and we need to launch it separately:

+`$ export PYTHONPATH="Your_path"+/dynamic_allocation/devel/lib/python2.7/dist-packages:$PYTHONPATH`

 `$ cd dynamic_allocation/src/DQN/srcipts/`

 `$ python3 train.py`

+If you do not need the approach with DQN, you can skip this step.

 ### other nodes